top of page

 The name Mary Anning looms large in the history of paleontology.
 She made groundbreaking fossil discoveries along England’s Jurassic Coast, transforming our understanding of prehistoric life.
 Anning’s work helped lay the foundation for modern paleontology and reshaped scientific debates about Earth’s history.

-What did Mary Anning Discover?
+What Did Mary Anning Discover?

-Ichthyosaurus anningae—In Honor of Mary Anning
+Ichthyosaurus Anningae—In Honor of Mary Anning

 Ichthyosaurus anningae Photo credit: Dean Lomax